rabidgremlin/Concord/README.md

 ### 2. Setup  RASA NLU Server

-By default Concord is configured to use a RASA server for testing.
+By default Concord is configured to use a Rasa NLU server for testing.
 See *concord-server/server/src/main/server.yml*

 #### 2a.
 Start server
 ```